craftpulse/craft-typesense/docs/src/plugin/collections.md

 ```-->

 ### Element type
 Define which element from Craft CMS is used to provide the data.
+You can look up the [documentation](https://typesense.org/docs/0.24.0/api/collections.html#field-types) to map out the data

 ### Criteria
 Define the query to fetch the data from within the Database.
 You can look at the Craft CMS documentation on how to [fetch data from within PHP](https://Craft CMS.com/docs/4.x/element-queries.html#executing-element-queries).
 You don't have to define the `->all()`, this is being handled within the plugin.